 If you're away from home and have exhausted the funds available on your credit and debit cards, few things are going to be more annoying than your last chance of getting your hands on some cash letting you down.
-If the automated teller machine (ATM) you've just put your American Express card into is telling you things are not looking good, there could be a number of reasons for your unfortunate predicament.
+If the automated teller machine, or ATM, you've just put your American Express card into is telling you things are not looking good, there could be a number of reasons for your unfortunate predicament.

 Unlike credit card providers, American Express requires card holders to sign up to its Express Cash Program if they want to be able to withdraw cash at ATMs.
 To enroll simply call call 1-800-CASH-NOW and let the representative know what bank account you'd like to link with this service.
 Once you've successfully signed up to the program, you'll be assigned a separate personal identification number (PIN) that will allow you to take advances at cash machines.
-If you haven't opted into program, you won't be able to make a withdrawal.
+If you haven't opted into the program, you won't be able to make a withdrawal.

 The ATM you're attempting to use may not accept American Express cards.
 Although this should be made clear onscreen or in the information around the cash machine, some ATMs, especially those in other countries or in small convenience stores, may not provide details of which cards are accepted.
-You can find the nearest ATM that does accept American Express cards by using the company's online ATM search utility (see Resources).
+You can find the nearest ATM that does accept American Express cards by using the company's online ATM Locator search utility.

 If you have been hitting your card hard over the past few weeks, there's always a possibility that you've maxed-out your balance.
 Although most ATMs will tell you that your transaction has been declined due to insufficient funds, some will only advise that they have been unable to process your request.
 If you suspect that you're close to your limit, call American Express at 800-528-4800, or use the ATM to check your account balance.